-PTC will be offering Instant Admissions Day on Thursday, January 3.
+Instant Admission Day will be Thursday, November 21 for spring registration.
+A second Instant Admission Day will be January 2.
 Admissions and financial aid counselors will be on hand to help students through the entire enrollment process in just one day.

 “We wanted to provide students with a one-stop option to enroll in classes,” said Tanisha Latimer, dean of enrollment management.

 Recent graduates of four of Piedmont Technical College’s health science programs have achieved the elusive mark of perfection.